 When people ask me what my favorite Christmas activities and events are in Indianapolis, I always start my list with the arrival of Santa on the Friday after Thanksgiving.
-Year after year, we line the driveway of the Indiana State Museum along with a small crowd and we wait with anticipation for Santa and Mrs. Claus to arrive in their helicopter.
-On Friday, November 26th, 2021 at 11 am, Santa and friends will arrive on the lawn of the Indiana State Museum to greet all of the good girls and boys, kick off the magical season, and open Celebration Crossing.
+Year after year, we line the driveway of the Indiana State Museum along with a small crowd and we wait with anticipation for the Santa Helicopter to arrive.
+On Friday, November 24, 2023, at 11 am, Santa and friends will arrive on the lawn of the Indiana State Museum to greet all of the good girls and boys, kick off the magical season, and open Celebration Crossing.

 Watching Santa’s Helicopter landing is free.
 All other activities at Celebration Crossing require museum admission.
 Parking is available for a fee in the underground garage.
 Families that qualify can receive discounted admission to the Indiana State Museum through the Indiana Access Pass.